ezsystems/commerce-documentation/docs/guide/configuration/session_handling.md

 # Session handling

 The default session handling should be changed, because after clearing the cache all users will be logged out.
-Session now are handled with PDO.
-You can also switch to Memcache.
+Sessions are handled with PDO, but you can switch to Memcache.

 ## Session table